SkyInkLearning/Optimizely_Documentation/README.md

 Request a licence from this url: https://license.optimizely.com/

-The mac adress can be found under network settings on your computer.
+The mac adress can be found under network settings on your computer or you can type "ipconfig /all" in the command console.

 After sending the request, you will recieve an email.
 Download the file and add it to the solutions root folder.
 Should show up in the Setting > Licence Information in the optimizely backoffice if done correctly.